 1. cancel for any reason: epidemics & pandemics

-Cancel For Any Reason allows exactly that – cancellation for any reason.
+Cancel For Any Reason is exactly what it sounds like – you can cancel your trip for any reason.*

 When Zika virus became an epidemic, many travelers weren't sure what to do.
-Several babymooners – couples who travel during the early stages of pregnancy – were scrambling for ways to cancel their trip and not lose all of the money they invested.
+Several babymooners – couples who travel during the early stages of pregnancy – were scrambling for ways to cancel their trip and hang on to the money they invested.

-Those who purchased policies without CFAR were not eligible for coverage.
+Those who purchased plans without CFAR were not eligible for coverage.
 They did not have a covered reason for cancellation.
-They had not contracted Zika virus, they were not sick and unable to travel, they were simple recommended not to travel to those destinations due to fear of the pandemic.
+They had not contracted Zika virus, they were not sick and unable to travel, they were simply recommended not to travel to those destinations due to fear of the pandemic.

-Those who purchased CFAR were able to cancel and receive up to 75% of the non-refundable, prepaid trip costs back.
+Those who purchased CFAR were able to cancel and receive up to 75% of their non-refundable, prepaid trip costs back.

-For reasons like fear of disease, you would purchase Cancel For Any Reason.
+For reasons like fear of disease, you can purchase Cancel for Any Reason.
 Should there be an outbreak in or around your travel destination, you'd have the option to cancel your trip.
 Had you been relying solely on the Trip Cancellation benefit, you would not be eligible for reimbursement, because fear of contracting pandemics and epidemics is not a covered reason for cancellation.

-In order to purchase CFAR from your travel insurer, you'll have to meet their conditions.
+In order to purchase CFAR, you'll have to meet certain conditions.
 For TravelSafe, we've outlined these conditions below: